-105. Lakeisha, a 1st year staff accountant, was researching a tax issue and found what appears to authority is the textbook?
+105. Lakeisha, a 1st year staff accountant, was researching a tax issue and found what appears to be the answer to her question in her introductory tax textbook that she bought three years ago.
+She is thrilled because she thought it would take much longer to find her answer.
+What type of authority is the textbook?
 What are other examples of this type of authorities?
 Can Lakeisha base her research conclusion on the textbook or similar authorities?
-Any suggestions for
+Any suggestions for Lakeisha?